 Students continue to develop an understanding of accounting principles and concepts, in this course which provides for the study of forms of business equity, plant and long-term assets, current and long-term liabilities and cash flow analysis.
 Prerequisite: ACC 101 with a grade of C or better.

 Students are introduced to basic concepts of financial accounting and reporting in this course.
 Students study the environment of accounting, the accounting model and the use of financial statements for business decision making.
 Key topics include accruals and deferrals, current assets, long-term assets and debt, and corporate equity.
-Prerequisites: MAT 115 or higher.
+Pre or Co-requisites: MAT 115 or higher.